DarrylZero/gradle.substitute.plugin/README.md

 **About**

 Plugin adds one task named **modifysources** to the group **modification** of type com.steammachine.org.gradle.substitute.plugin.FileModifier to the project.
-Tasks of that type can be called independently, without plugin.
+Tasks of that type can be created and called independently, without plugin.
 A task scans project source sourceSets and replaces found `tokens` with other `tokens` according to applied substitution rules.